 When I was six my mother and grandmother introduced me to my lifelong passion for working with fiber.
 Whether knitting, weaving, felting, crocheting, dying fibers or designing, I love experimenting with color, texture and technique to produce wearable art.

 The joy I found in creating new ways of using and combining different yarns led to my design of professional patterns.
 For me, the challenge of developing an idea, choosing the fibers, writing the pattern and watching it grow stitch by stitch into a completed piece is exhilarating.
 Many hours go into designing and creating my patterns and fabrics but each piece reflects my passion for fiber.

 My garments and designs have been shown at venues including:

-I have the responsibility and pleasure, as my mother and grandmother taught me, to continually learn and to perpetuate the craft of creating with fiber.
+I take great pleasure in learning and teaching the craft of creating with fiber.
 Through the years, I have taught beginners to knit and helped experienced knitters master new techniques.
 Regardless of what level of accomplishment my students achieve, my hope is that each one experiences the joy I do when working with fiber.

 Kay Moates - JURIED Artist

 Kay is a fiber artist designing wraps with a difference.
 Created during her silence, they are an alchemy of earth fibers, stones and quiet.
 She knits ancient symbols into wearable tools for today's life to ignite, empower, and magnify inner connections.
 They are soul whispers woven into body wings.
 There is more of this artist's work on this web site; click here to see it.